The Ghost Hunter’s Guide to the Most Haunted Places in Washington State

 Louis Davenport, the hotel’s namesake and one of its creators, said he never wanted to leave the hotel.
 And, as it turns out, he never did.
 He died in room 1105, his personal suite.
 People who have stayed in this room report hearing strange noises and witnessing objects moving on their own.
 Others have reported seeing a man walking around the hotel holding a cigar.
 This man is believed to be Mr. Davenport, who liked to make sure everything in his hotel was in perfect order.

 In 1920, a woman named Ellen McNamara fell through one of the skylights on the third floor to her death.
 Employees and guests of the hotel believe that she’s still around.
 Many have reported seeing a woman in 1920s clothing walking on the third floor, looking down below.
 There is a man in formal attire who wanders the basement of the hotel, as well.
 He is believed to be a servant who worked for one of the hotel’s wealthy guests.

-The hotel is – no doubt – one of the most haunted places in Spokane.
+The hotel is – no doubt – one of the most haunted places in Washington, not to mention Spokane.

 You can stay in this gorgeous hotel for a night or a weekend.
 And, if you want to be spooked, you can request to stay in Mr. Davenport’s haunted bedroom – Suite 1105, where he died.
 Try taking a walk around the hotel late at night and you may just see Mr. Davenport, Ms. McNamara, or the unnamed servant.
 That is… unless they see you first.